aminography/PrimeAdapter/README.md

 ) : PrimeDataHolder()
 ```

-2. Each view holder class should inherits from `PrimeViewHolder` and specify related data holder as type parameter like following:
+2. Each view holder class should inherit from `PrimeViewHolder` and specify related data holder as a type parameter like following:

 ```kotlin
 class ActorViewHolder(